acfinspace/Spacelibraryoftales/docs/miyoshiakachi/pastandpresent.md

 # Past and present

-> Entry for the YC 118 Pod and Planet Contest in the A Day in the Life category.
+> Entry for the YC118 Pod and Planet Contest in the A Day in the Life category.

 TBD